cydriclopez/pgsql-parse-json/README.md

 #### 7.3.
 Running 4 SQL files to load them in Postgresql.

 This tutorial requires that you have followed thru the 2nd tutorial [Dockerize your PostgreSQL dev environment](https://github.com/cydriclopez/docker-pg-dev).
 It is necessary to setup your development Postgresql environment.
-You may need to redo the ***postgres14*** container by re-running the bash script [postgres14](https://github.com/cydriclopez/pgsql-parse-json/blob/main/src/docker/postgres14) which is listed below.
+You may need to redo the ***postgres14*** docker container by re-running the bash script [postgres14](https://github.com/cydriclopez/pgsql-parse-json/blob/main/src/docker/postgres14) which is listed below.

 You may need alter the 2nd ***-v*** volume mapping parameter according to your choice folder.
 Substitute your own path here if necessary.
 However try maintain the container mapping into the ***:/home/psql/pgsql-json*** folder.